 Telemetry in Windows refers to the process of collecting and transmitting diagnostic data from a user’s device to Microsoft’s servers for various purposes.
 This data helps Microsoft improve its products and services, troubleshoot issues, and make informed decisions about future updates and features.

-In Windows 10, version 1903 and earlier, the level of Diagnostic data could be set to either Basic, Enhanced and Full which has been simplified by Microsoft by changing the Taxonomy in Windows 10 version 1903 and later to Diagnostic data off, Required and Optional.
+In Windows 10 versions 1903 and earlier, Diagnostic data could be set as Basic, Enhanced, or Full.
+However, Microsoft simplified this in Windows 10 versions 1903 and later, replaced it with Diagnostic data off, Required, and Optional.